Look and Learn: Publication history

 This amalgamation was overseen by recently appointed editor John Davies who had replaced Sanders when the latter left to edit the short-lived Ranger in 1965.
 Davies had previously edited The Children's Newspaper until it merged with Look and Learn (issue 173, 8 May 1965).

 It amalgamated with its competitor Finding Out in 1967.

 Davies continued the magazine with the same mixture as before (the page count of the magazine having increased from 32 pages to 36 to accommodate the additional content), as did the editors who followed him, Andy Vincent (1969–1977) and Jack Parker (1977–1982).

 The magazine absorbed World of Wonder in March 1975, and Speed & Power with issue no. 724 (29 November 1975).

-It was under Parker's editorship that the paper underwent a facelift with issue 844 (18 March 1978), absorbed World of Knowledge in early 1981, and celebrated its 1,000th issue later that same year (9 May 1981).
-Sales had, however, been declining throughout the 1970s, a decade which had seen the price of the paper rise from 7½ pence to 30 pence due to sharply increasing production costs.
-Price increases in the early 1980s added a further 10 pence to the weekly cost of the magazine and the editor had to admit that "we simply do not sell enough to meet the very heavy cost of producing a magazine of the quality of Look and Learn and we are therefore unable to continue publication."
+Under Parker's editorship the magazine underwent a facelift with issue 844 (18 March 1978), absorbed World of Knowledge in early 1981, and celebrated its 1,000th issue on 9 May 1981.
+Sales had been declining throughout the 1970s, a decade which saw the price of the magazine rise from 7½ pence to 30 pence due to sharply increasing production costs.
+Price increases in the early 1980s added a further 10 pence to the weekly cost, and the editor admitted "we simply do not sell enough to meet the very heavy cost of producing a magazine of the quality of Look and Learn and we are therefore unable to continue publication."

 Look and Learn folded with issue 1049, dated 17 April 1982.

-Comic strip section

-It did include a comic strip section, the most important strip was The Trigan Empire, a science fiction series written mainly by Mike Butterworth and most notably drawn by Don Lawrence, which first appeared in Ranger in September 1965.
-It transferred to Look and Learn in issue 232, June 1966 when the two titles merged, and ran there until the title ceased publication.
-It told the story of an alien culture that contained an educational blend of science and Earth-like ancient civilizations.
-Another strip was Rob Riley, also originally from Ranger.